Merovius/merovius.github.io/content/posts/2022-05-23-operator-constraints.markdown

 simple types like `time.Duration`.
 It also is very clear.

 The main disadvantage is that it does not allow composite types like `struct`s.
-And what if a user want a different sorting order than the one implied by `<`?
+And what if a user wants a different sorting order than the one implied by `<`?
 For example if they want to reverse the order or want specialized string collation.
 A multimedia library might want to sort “The Expanse” under E. And some letters sort differently depending on the language setting.